JackLockett/Cruise-Information-Tracker/README.md

 # Cruise Information Tracker

-This Python script allows you to track the current cruise information for various cruise ships.
-You can select a cruise from a list of available options, and the script will fetch and display the information for your chosen cruise.
+This Python script is designed to track the current cruise information for various ships within the Marella Cruises fleet.
+If you're interested in staying updated on Marella Cruises, this tool is perfect for you.

 ## Usage